Semantic segmentation of multispectral photoacoustic images using deep learning: Discussion

-Overall, our work indicates that neural network-based semantic image segmentation is feasible even with relatively small amounts of training data.
-Especially in combination with tools for functional parameter estimation (i.e., blood oxygenation saturation), powerful visualisations of the imaged tissue can be created.\\
+Overall, our work indicates that neural network-based semantic image segmentation {of multispectral PA images }is feasible, producing robust estimates even with relatively small amounts of training data. {We believe that algorithms for automatic analysis of photoacoustic images are an important step towards clinical translation as they can assist physicians in understanding multispectral photoacoustic images.
+Especially in combination with {wavelength-dependent} tools for functional parameter estimation, such as blood oxygen saturation, they allow for the creation of powerful and clinically impactful visualizations of the imaged tissue structures.}\\